Creations’ Results

 Reality responds to our results.
 But, there’s always a drawn-out time in the middle where we must wait for those results.

-We discover we’re wrong all the time, but still reap consequences after we’ve learned from them:
+We discover we’re wrong all the time, but if we’ve acted on that information, we’ll reap the consequences irrespective of what we’ve learned:

 There are only a few solutions to this unfair situation: